phantom0004/Project-Spectral/README.md

 2. Cybersecurity Focus (📍 Currently at this step)
     - Finetune the AI for ethical hacking tasks, emphasizing vulnerability assessment, exploitation and more.
+    - This is a large milestone for project spectral - please refer to discussion 1 for more information.

 **➡️ Major repository update coming soon!
 An update will be sent out after this phase is completed.**